JeremyBYU/cpp-pybind-skel/README.md

 # C++ and Python Library

 This is a template repository used to create  C++/Python libraries.
-This is for individual who want to write a *standalone* C++ library that can *also* be bound to Python using [Pybind11](https://pybind11.readthedocs.io/en/stable/) for better performance.
+This is for individuals who want to write a *standalone* C++ library that can *also* be bound to Python using [Pybind11](https://pybind11.readthedocs.io/en/stable/) for better performance.
 This repository additionally takes care of the intricate world of building **binary** wheels automatically and publishing to PyPI, including linux and windows.
 I have tried my best to use good tools and practices in this repo to provide a clean codebase for others to start their project on.
 What you see in this repo is not all my work, but lessons/code I have learned after observing [others work](#acknowledgements).

 ## Key Features